-Our program is designed to equip you with the skills and perspectives needed to lead yourself and others in today’s engineering and technology environments.
+Offered by the premier Gordon-MIT Engineering Leadership Program, this five-day course is designed to equip you with the skills and perspectives needed to lead yourself and others in today’s engineering and technology environments.
 You will improve your leadership skills by learning from the latest breakthroughs in the practice of leadership within a program that draws on a variety of teaching methods, especially hands-on learning.
 Like the practice of leadership itself, this program will be high-contact, high-energy, and consequential.

 During our five day program, you will:

 - Enhance your understanding of the nature of leadership and followership

 - Develop and deliver an inspiring and shared vision

 - Discover new ways to lead and motivate others in technical environments

 - Gain support for your ideas in environments characterized by conflicting stakeholder needs

 - Learn to manage conflicts through negotiations and constructive dialogues

 This course is designed for engineering, science, and technology professionals with less than 15 years of experience who are leading others for the first time, or aspiring to do so.
 Those who attend usually include: engineers, research scientists, managers, project or product managers, directors, crew chiefs, members of technical staffs, and technical leads.